jrybergDemo/testy-pester/README.md

 - Pester is a testing and mocking framework for PowerShell
 - Mocking allows for the replacement of the behavior of any command
 - Tests go in *.Tests.ps1 files
-- Can be run locally, but typically goes in an automated workflow as build criteria
+- Can be run locally, but typically go in an automated workflow as build criteria
-- Basic Test structure
+- Basic Test structure to introduce Pester blocks
 ```PowerShell
 Describe 'Unit Test' {